sarietta/theoputer-blog/content/posts/clock.md

 fashion.
 Superscalar CPUs are super.
 They're more complex and usually do fancy pipelining and parallel execution.
 The Theoputer is a scalar CPU, and it will almost certainly stay that way.
-It is this "scalar" property to means the clock speed and the execution speed of the Theoputer are tightly bound.
+It is this "scalar" property that means the clock speed and the execution speed of the Theoputer are tightly bound.

 The clock is essentially the thing that moves the Theoputer